Senior Leadership Team (SLT)

 Director of Sports

-Guthrie is from Kent in the South East of England and has twenty years experience of working within the UK Sports Development sector.
-In previous roles his focus has been on supporting schools, governing bodies of sport and charities to increase participation and improve health and wellbeing outcomes for young people.
+Mr Guthrie Miller joined Epsom College Malaysia in January 2023 as Director of Sport.
+Originally from Kent in the South East of England, he completed his degree at the University of Leicester in the year 2000.
+He has over twenty years experience of working in the UK sports development sector, supporting schools, governing bodies, and charities to access grant funding, increase participation and improve health and wellbeing outcomes for young people.

 Helen Miller